solana-foundation/developer-content/content/guides/getstarted/intro-to-native-rust.md

 To write Solana programs without leveraging the Anchor framework, we use the [`solana_program`](https://docs.rs/solana-program/latest/solana_program/) crate.
-This is the base library for writing on-chain programs in Rust.
+This is the base library for writing onchain programs in Rust.

 For beginners, it is recommended to start with the [Anchor framework](/content/guides/getstarted/intro-to-anchor.md).